Skip to main content

 4. Systematic constructions for new data structures

-The papers are available now, and I’m actively working on implementations and applications.
-If you’re interested in approximate computing, privacy, or probabilistic data structures, I think you’ll find this framework valuable.
+I’m actively working on implementations and applications.
+If you work on approximate computing, privacy, or probabilistic data structures, I think this framework is worth looking at.

-These papers represent work done throughout 2024-2025, building on my earlier research in encrypted search and oblivious computing.
-Check out my Master’s thesis (2015) for the original motivation behind this work.
+This work builds on my earlier research in encrypted search and oblivious computing.
+See my CS Master’s thesis (2015) for the original motivation.

 Discussion